-Swap space is allocated when drives are partitioned before being added to a vdev (page 253).
+Swap space is allocated when drives are partitioned before being added to a vdev (page 250).
 A 2 GiB partition for swap space is created on each data drive by default.
-The size of space to allocate can be changed in System \rightarrow Advanced in the Swap size on each drive in Gib, affects new disks only.
-Setting this to 0 disables swap creation completely (STRONGLY DISCOURAGED) field.
-Changing the value does not affect the amount of swap on existing disks, only disks added after the change.
+The size of space to allocate can be changed in $System \rightarrow Advanced$ in the Swap size on each drive in Swap size on existing disks, only disks added after the change.
 This does not affect log or cache devices, which are created without swap.
-Swap can be disabled by entering 0, but that is strongly discouraged.
+Swap can be disabled by entering Swap size on be disabled by entering Swap size or Swap si